-China to lose top spot to U.S. in 2019 gaming market – TechCrunch
+China to lose top spot to US in 2019 gaming market – TechCrunch

 As a result of China’s slowdown, Asia-Pacific is no longer the fastest-growing region.
 Taking the crown is Latin America, which is enjoying a 10.4% compound annual growth.

-Despite China’s licensing blackout, Tencent remained as the largest publicly-listed gaming firm in 2018, pocketing $19.73 billion in revenue.
+Despite China’s licensing blackout, Tencent remained as the largest publicly listed gaming firm in 2018, pocketing $19.73 billion in revenue.
 Growth slowed to 9% compared to 51% from 2016 to 2017 at Tencent’s gaming division, but the Shenzhen-based company is back on track with new blockbuster Game for Peace (和平精英), a regulator-friendly version of PlayerUnknown’s Battleground, ready to monetize.

 Trailing behind Tencent in the global ranking is Sony, Microsoft, Apple and Activision Blizzard.